bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 **PS:** I stopped using local LaTeX compiler for a while now.
 If you would like to do it locally, you should a have LaTeX compiler installed and configured with multiple packages with a decent text editor.
 Unfortunately I did not try compiling this project locally, so will not be able to help out!

-## Some useful suggestions for using the template
+## Current formatting and suggestions

+- The title page is customized to my preference inspired by Johns Hopkins dissertation template.
+If you have more than two committee members besides your advisor or have multiple advisors, you may need to use `minipage` environment to fit the full committee in the title page.

+- Tha main text of both of the documents are single-spaced with listed front matter being one-half-spaced for the main.tex because of the page limitation.
+But you can space out the content if you want or prefer by using `\onehalfspacing` or `\doublespacing` instead of `\singlespacing` for the main text.

+- Margin used in both documents are 1.0in in all sides with no header and footer except pagination at bottom center.

+- For main proposal, the pagination counter starts from the abstract page with Roman numeral ii.
+For main text, the pagination reset in Arabic.
+For response document, the pagination is always is in Arabic from the beginning.

+- Table of contents, List of figures, List of tables are considered to be unnumbered sections. `tocbasic` package was used to manage this formatting.
+Every numbered or unnumbered section is followed by a `\titlerule`.
+If you do not like the appearance of it, you can delete it to make it appear a little bit more cleaner and less distracting.

+- Currently, the biblatex package is used with `nature` citation style.
+You may need to change it based on your research field.

+- For response document, the questions or suggestions from the committee members are written in a different color than the actual response to distinguish. `xcolor` package with `dvipsnames` option was used for this.
+You can change the color to your preference.

 ## Contributing to the project

 This template was kept sufficiently general purpose for with some customization examples for special packages or macros for demonstration purpose.
-Since there exists any specific requirements related to dissertation proposal, I do not plan on updating this repository frequently.
-But if any package becomes obsolete or you have better ideas to implement something, you can create a fork and make a `pull request`, or just let me know.
+Since there is no specific formatting requirements available, I do not plan on actively maintaining this repository.
+But if you have questions, I would be happy to help!
+Also, if any package becomes obsolete or you have better ideas to implement something, you can create a fork and make a `pull request`, or just let me know.